coderefinery/manuals/exercise-leaders.md

 ## Background: hierarchical workshops to scale

-Traditionally, a workshop has instructors and exercise leaders/helpers, but the capacity is limited by instructors, so we are limited to ~30-40 people at most.
+Traditionally, a workshop has instructors and team leaders/helpers, but the capacity is limited by instructors, so we are limited to ~30-40 people at most.
 Then, we tried to scale to larger numbers: even up to and beyond 100 people.
-For this, we have to rely on *exercise leaders* a lot more, to run a breakout room.
-An exercise leader does not have to be an expert in the material, but should be able to keep things flowing.
+For this, we have to rely on *team leaders* a lot more, to run a breakout room.
+An team leader does not have to be an expert in the material, but should be able to keep things flowing.

-Exercise Leaders are an essential part of the CodeRefinery workshop team and allow CodeRefinery to scale to many more people than we could otherwise handle.
+team leaders are an essential part of the CodeRefinery workshop team and allow CodeRefinery to scale to many more people than we could otherwise handle.
-During a (n online) workshop, Exercise leaders will be in a breakout room (virtual side room) with around 5 people, guide them through the course, keep time, and let us know when more help is needed during the exercise sessions.
+During a (n online) workshop, team leaders will be in a breakout room (virtual side room) with around 5 people, guide them through the course, keep time, and let us know when more help is needed during the exercise sessions.
 Instructors and expert helpers are always just one click away.
 It is very